New Zealand cricket team in the West Indies in 2014

 The New Zealand national cricket team toured the West Indies from 8 June to 6 July 2014, playing a three-match Test cricket series and two T20I matches against the West Indies team.

 West Indies batsman Chris Gayle played in his 100th Test match in the 1st Test.
 In that match, Gayle became the seventh West Indian cricketer to pass 7,000 runs in Test cricket.
-It was New Zealand's first series win away from home against a top-eight nation in 12 years.
+New Zealand's 2–1 Test victory was their first away series win against a top-eight nation in 12 years.